RosettaCommons/demos/protocol_capture/2015/MP_Dock/README.txt

     single PDB file, transformed into membrane coordinates, and cleaned as in step
     1. Run the MP prepacking protocol described in the demo MPdocking_prepack.
-    MAKE SURE YOU REMOVE THE MEM RESIDUES IN THE PREPACKED AND IN THE NATIVE STRUCTURE!!!
+    MAKE SURE YOU REMOVE THE MEM RESIDUES IN THE PREPACKED AND IN THE NATIVE STRUCTURE (SEE ABOVE)!!!
 A future revision will have the option to read in a membrane residue but the current revision does not have this functionality for MP_docking.

 (3) a span file containing the topology information of the membrane protein